 Over the weekend, Ed, my daughters, and I went to pick out our Christmas Tree.
 We like to get a real one and for the past 4 years we have gone to Corkum Tree Farm in Skippack Townsip, Pa to get it.
 While there, I also like to buy the cuttings from all the trees that they tie up into bundles and sell for a few dollars.
 I like to use them to add fresh greens around the house – usually on the mantel and window sills.
 This year, I made greenery sprays with them, to hang under the exterior light fixtures using a block of foam and a wire coat hanger.
+I love welcoming guests with holiday porch decorations since it is the first thing they will see.

 This is an easy and very affordable way to decorate not only your front porch or entryway, but a door, window, gate, carriage light, or fence post.
 I added to the greenery I bought by clipping a few sprigs from a boxwood in my yard to create a interesting mix of texture to the hook-on greenery.